ethangutk/Hospital-SQL-Database/README.md

 ### 💽 Turning The ERD Into Relational Form
 There is a simple formula to turn entity-relationship form into relational form.
-This step is needed to start creating a schema that a user can interact with.
+This step is needed to create a schema with which a user can interact.
 Or in other words, we are taking a diagram and turning it into something that can be imputed into a computer.
-We turn every entity to its own table in the schema most of the time.
-Here is a link to the full translation guide of transforming the ERD to a relational form.
+Most of the time, we turn every entity to its own table in the schema.
+Here is a link to the full translation guide for transforming the ERD to a relational form.
 We got this relational form after applying the translation to our own well-formed ERD.<br>
 <table>
 <tbody>
 <tr><th align="center">Tables And Their Foreign Keys Within The “Hospital” Schema</th></tr>